cloudcommunity/Academy/HUGO.md

 A *static page* is simply a page that renders content and nothing else.
 It doesn't need to index a list of subcontent for the user to peruse.
 The about page is a good example.
 If you view it in the browser, you can't go down any further.
 It's the about page and that's it.

+The _index.md file plays an important role here.
+Hugo requires that an _index.md file be explicity defined at the root of content/, and it uses this file to render the homepage of your site.

 **data**

 **layouts**